 When choosing new cabinets for your kitchen, one of the first choices you face (and arguably the most important) is between framed cabinets and frameless cabinets.
-Framed cabinets were once by far the most popular style of cabinet in the U.S., but recent years have seen frameless cabinets gradually emerge as nearly equal in popularity.
+Framed cabinets were once the most popular style of cabinet in the U.S. by far, but recent years have seen frameless cabinets gradually emerge as nearly equal in popularity.

 Framed Cabinets vs. Frameless

 Traditionally, American-made cabinets have been constructed with rails and stiles that form a 1 1/2-inch wide face frame at the front of the cabinet box.
 The doors and drawer-fronts rest against the frame, and the door hinges are attached directly to the face frames.
 There are advantages to this framed style of construction.
 The create a classic, vintage look, and there is a good deal of style flexibility, as framed cabinets can accept an almost infinite variety of door and drawer styles.
 Because the hinges are solidly anchored to hardwood face frames, these cabinets are very sturdy, and it is relatively easy to adjust the doors if they fall out of alignment.